Skip to main content

 Bachelor thesis

 A relevant pre-study internship of at least 14 weeks should generally be completed before registering for the first examination in the 3rd semester.
-Electrical engineering is also offered as a practice-integrated dual course of study (studies + practical work in a company).
+Electrical engineering is also offered as a practice-integrated cooperative course of study (studies + practical work in a company, known in German as 'duales Studium').

-If you do not have an Abitur but are already in the middle of your career, please find out more here.
+If you do not have the German Abitur, but do have a technical college entrance qualification, or are already in the middle of your professional life, please review the details here.

-Good reasons for studying electrical engineering at the University of Siegen
+Why choose electrical engineering at the University of Siegen?

-• Personal support from renowned professors and scientists in small course groups
+• Personal guidance from distinguished professors and researchers in small class settings

-• A wide range of specialization options, e.g. in energy and automation technology, electronics or communication technology
+• Broad choice of specialization areas, including energy and automation technology, electronics, and communication technology

-• Extensive laboratory internships as practical preparation for starting a career
+• Comprehensive laboratory courses offering practical preparation for your professional career

-• good links to the chairs with a wide range of opportunities for student part-time jobs and projects in research and teaching
+• Strong connection to academic departments with many opportunities for student employment and participation in research and teaching projects

 Icon Nachricht